KMPARDS/esn-contracts/README.md

 # Era Swap Network Contracts

-Smart Contracts to be deployed Ethereum and Era Swap Network.
+ES DAO Smart Contracts to be deployed on Ethereum and Era Swap Network.

 > TODO: add info